-Almost one third of Americans currently take antidepressant medications and many have had problems finding the right drug and dose.
-This is not surprising to people that study genetics.
-Research shows that of all the clinical factors that alter a patient’s response to drugs (such as age, sex, weight, general health, and liver function), genetic factors account for a significant proportion.
+Almost one-third of Americans currently take antidepressant medications.
+Despite the number of antidepressants available, up to 30% of patients do not respond to their first antidepressant medication.
+Research shows that of all the clinical factors that alter a patient’s response to drugs (such as age, sex, weight, general health, and liver function), genetics play a primary role.

 Virtually all medications used to treat depression are metabolized by two enzymes in the liver: CYP2D6 and CYP2C19.
-Additionally, response to a group of commonly prescribed antidepressants called serotonin-selective reuptake inhibitors (SSRIs) is affected by the serotonin transporter, 5HTT or the pathways CYP1A2 or NAT2.
+Other metabolic pathways include CYP1A2, CYP2B6, CYP3A4, COMT, GRIK4, HTR2A, HTR2C and MTHFR.

 Population Frequency of Cytochrome P450 Metabolizer Types

 |Poor (no or low enzyme levels)||Intermediate (reduced enzyme levels)||normal (normal enzyme levels)||Rapid or Ultra Rapid (high enzyme levels)|

 *CYP2D6 Variability depends on ethnicity and classification of Intermediate activity

 Additional psychiatric medications that are impacted by your genetics: